2023 Best Linguistics & Literature Schools

 Full Linguistics & Comparative Literature at Georgetown University Report

-Texas A&M University - College Station ranked #10 on this year’s Best Linguistics & Literature Schools list.
+Texas A&M University - College Station came in at #10 in this year’s edition of the Best Linguistics & Literature Schools ranking.
 Texas A&M College Station is a very large public school located in the city of College Station.

 After completing their degree, comparative literature graduates from Texas A&M College Station carry an average student debtload of $19,749.